 No Obligation and transparency 24/7.
 Instantly compare live rates and costs from our network of lenders across the country.
 Real-time accurate rates and closing costs for a variety of loan programs custom to your specific situation.

 But much has changed since then.
-As of summer 2023, inventory levels within the Seattle metro area real estate market have declined sharply … again.
+As of early 2025, inventory levels within the Seattle metro area real estate market continue to be very low, though may slowly change in 2025.

-According to the June 2023 report, the total number of active real estate listings within the Seattle-Tacoma-Bellevue metropolitan area declined by -25% over the past 12 months.
-New listings declined by -37% during that same timeframe.
-This means there are fewer homes listed for sale overall, and fewer new listings coming out of the market (compared to a year ago).
+According to RedFin, the total number of homes sold in Seattle as of February 2025 was 575.
+That’s an increase of 35% year-over-year.
+This means there are more homes listed for sale overall, and more new listings coming out of the market (compared to a year ago).

 Inventory levels have declined in many housing markets across the country, over the past few months.
 This is partly due to a reluctance among would-be sellers to give up their current low mortgage rates, since today’s mortgage rates are significantly higher.
 These and other factors have caused housing market inventory levels to drop in many U.S. cities.

-According to recent MLS data and other sources, the median number of days on market across the Seattle area has fallen sharply since January.
+Meanwhile, according to recent RedFin data, the median number of days on market across Seattle remains unchanged since the same time last year.

 These two trends are connected.
 Usually, a sharp drop in the number of homes for sale will accelerate the market and lead to faster sales.
 That’s because there are more buyers competing for fewer properties.
-And that seems to be the case as of summer 2023.
+And that seems to be the case as of early 2025.

 So, how does the recent decline in housing market inventory affect Seattle-area home buyers and sellers?

 Let’s start with sellers.
-In many ways, the summer and fall of 2023 could be a great time to sell a home in the Seattle area.
-We just covered the main reason for this.
+In many ways, the summer and fall of 2025 could be a great time to sell a home in the Seattle area.
 Inventory levels within the local real estate market have declined over the past few months, increasing competition among buyers.
+However, experts agree that we could be seeing a slow addition of more homes being listed on the market in Seattle over the coming months.

 Seattle-area home buyers, on the other hand, have their work cut out for them.
 And this is nothing new.
 Our real estate market is known for having tight inventory conditions and fierce competition among buyers.

-Need mortgage financing?
-You can expedite the house-hunting process by arranging your finances ahead of time.
+You can expedite the house-hunting process in Seattle, WA by arranging your finances ahead of time.
 And we can help!
 Sammamish Mortgage serves the entire Seattle metro area and the broader Pacific Northwest.
 We can pre-approve you for a loan to give you an added advantage in the market.
-Please contact our staff with any questions you have.
+Please contact our staff with any questions you have or visit our website to get an instant rate quote.

 Whether you’re buying a home or ready to refinance, our professionals can help.